 FOLK-F 363 Women's Folklore/Folklife/Mus (3 cr.)
 This course identifies key issues in women’s folklore and examines the ways in which women have been represented in myths, legends, and folktales, past and present.
 The various ways in which visions of womanhood inform, reflect, and challenge gender roles will also be analyzed.

 FOLK-F 364 Children's Folklore/Folklife/Folk Music (3 cr.)
 The traditional rhymes, riddles, stories, games, folklife, or music associated with "the culture of childhood."
 The role these forms play in peer-group activity and in the social and cognitive development of the child.
 May be repeated once when topics vary.

 GNST-G 400 General Studies Senior Capstone Seminar (1-3 cr.)
 P: ENG W270 or equivalent and senior status in BGS program.
 Assessment by each student of his/her Bachelor of General Studies academic program in the light of university requirements and the personal and professional goals for a degree.
 Development of a plan for life-long learning in the achievement of the student's personal and professional objectives.

 HIST-H 108 Perspectives on the World to 1800 (3 cr.)
-Emergence of civilizations in the Near East, sub-Saharan Africa, pre-Columbian America.
-Role of revolutions, i.e., geographic, scientific, industrial, social, and political (American and French) in establishment of European hegemony in Asia and the Western Hemisphere.
-PUL=5
+Survey of major global developments to the 18th century; European voyages of discovery, colonization of western hemisphere, penetration of Mughal India, Ming China, and sub-Saharan Africa.
+Role of revolutions, i.e., Scientific, industrial, social and political (American and French) in the establishment of European hegemony in the western hemisphere and Asia.